 The ruling coalition endorsed the plans at a meeting of the misleadingly named human rights committee.

-needs more work, parliamentarian Soso Jachvliani on February 15 withdrew his own proposal, which already had been conditionally approved by parliament's human rights committee.
-Parliamentary Speaker Davit Usupashvili announced that the legislature has
+the bill needs more work, parliamentarian Soso Jachvliani on February 15 withdrew his own proposal, which already had been conditionally approved by parliament's human rights committee.
+Parliamentary Speaker Davit Usupashvili announced that the

 Amongst the critics, One Georgian Orthodox priest, Deacon Tamaz Lomidze, described it as absurd: